AlickMitchell/alickmitchell.github.io/content/posts/linux_static_route/index.md

 ![Linux Static Route Topology](lsr_topology.png)

-Current any traffic to the 10.10.1.4/30 network will go out of enp7s0, but all other traffic will use the default gateway at 10.10.1.1
+Currently any traffic to the 10.10.1.4/30 network will go out of enp7s0, but all other traffic will use the default gateway at 10.10.1.1
 ```
 [user@localhost ~]$ ip route show
 default via 10.10.1.1 dev enp1s0 proto static metric 100